ryancurrah/gomodbump/README.md

   pull_request:
     title: Updating go.mod dependencies
     description: Updating go.mod dependencies
-    delay: 10s                                     # Delay in seconds or minutes or hours after creating a pull request in order to no overwhelm your CI
+    delay: 10s                                     # Delay in seconds or minutes or hours after creating a pull request in order to not overwhelm your CI
     auto_merge: true                               # Will automatically merge the pull request if it is mergeable.
 This enables stateful

   bitbucket_server: